Williamstown, Massachusetts: Education

 The town has its own elementary school, Williamstown Elementary School, which serves students from pre-kindergarten through sixth grade.
-The town is home to Mount Greylock Regional High School, which also serves the neighboring towns of New Ashford, Lanesborough and portions of Hancock.
+The town is home to Mount Greylock Regional School, which also serves the neighboring towns of New Ashford, Lanesborough and portions of Hancock.
 The school's colors are red and white, and the sports teams are nicknamed the Mounties.
 Williamstown is also home to Pine Cobble School, a private school serving students from pre-kindergarten through ninth grade, as well as Buxton School, a private co-educational boarding school serving high-school students.

 Williamstown is home of Williams College, an elite, private liberal arts college.
 The nearest community college is Berkshire Community College, located in Pittsfield.
 The nearest public college is Massachusetts College of Liberal Arts in neighboring North Adams, and the nearest University of Massachusetts campus is the University of Massachusetts Amherst.